-North Thailand’s huge logging industry expanded with European involvement during the 19th century, before being finally banned by the Thai government in the late 1980s after catastrophic flooding — the result of widespread deforestation.
+Northern Thailand’s huge logging industry expanded with European involvement during the 19th century, before being banned by the Thai government in the late 1980s after catastrophic flooding was perceived to be the result of widespread deforestation.
 In theory, at least, any teak products you see these days must be made with either recycled wood or sourced from officially licensed commercial plantations.

-Ban Tawai is much more than teak carpentry though, with a wide range of handicrafts and artisanal creations now on offer here, ranging from rough country style furnishings to meticulously crafted objets d’art, and from dusty antiques to modern designer products.
+Ban Tawai these days is much more than teak carpentry though, with a wide range of handicrafts and artisanal creations now on offer, ranging from rough country-style furnishings to meticulously crafted objets d’art, and from dusty antiques to modern designer products.
 All kinds of wood are now employed including bamboo and rattan for furniture as well as ceramics, silk, hemp, silver, cotton, plastic and glass.

-Ban Tawai creations are now exported worldwide as well as throughout the kingdom, so objects you come across not only in Chiang Mai’s night bazaar and walking streets may well originate from here, but also plenty of stuff at Bangkok’s Chatuchak, for instance, as well.
-There is a chance that you’ll find these items cheaper at Ban Tawai, though being a popular spot with locals, expats and tourists, you still have to bargain hard.
+If many things look familiar it’s because Ban Tawai creations are now exported worldwide as well as throughout the kingdom, so objects you come across—not only in Chiang Mai’s night bazaar and walking streets—but Bangkok’s Chatuchak, for instance, may well come from here.
+There is a chance that you’ll find these items more cheaply at Ban Tawai, though being a popular spot with locals, expats and tourists, you still have to bargain hard.

-The main concentration of markets and stalls lies three kilometres south of Hang Dong, off highway 108, though the entire length of this road is also lined with shops, warehouses and mini-malls varying from dusty old sheds to fancy ai-con galleries.
-Central Ban Tawai consists of rows of one-storey shopfronts, a bit like a spacious Chatuchak.
-There are also, as one would expect in Thailand, heaps of coffee shops, food stands and restaurants, with centrally located Pan Kled Coffee our favourite.
+The main concentration of markets and stalls lies three kilometres south of Hang Dong, off Route 108, though the entire length of this road is also lined with shops, warehouses and mini-malls varying from dusty old sheds to fancy air-con galleries.
+The central Ban Tawai area consists of rows of one-storey shopfronts, a bit like a spacious Chatuchak.
+There are also heaps of coffee shops, food stands and restaurants, with centrally located Pan Kled Coffee our favourite.

-Plenty of foreign importers frequent the village too, and numerous shipping and transport agents are scattered among the shops, so if you are seriously thinking of fitting out your flat in Sydney or decorating your Manchester wine bar with some Thai-style arts or antiques, then arrangements can be made.
-Though shipping costs may well exceed the original purchase prices, there are still exceptional deals to be made if you check out say London or New York prices for similar imported items.
+Plenty of foreign importers frequent the village, and numerous shipping and transport agents are scattered among the shops, so if you are seriously thinking of fitting out your flat in Sydney or decorating your Manchester wine bar with some Thai-style arts or antiques, then arrangements can be made.

 The market operates daily and while opening times vary considerably from shop to shop, most are open from mid-morning to late afternoon.
-Finally a word of warning: stallholders may be extremely sensitive about their works being photographed, and taking snaps is often banned.
+Finally a word of warning: stallholders may be extremely sensitive about their works being photographed.
+Taking snaps is often banned.

-Ban Tawai makes for a pleasant afternoon trip or you could combine it with other sights in the area, such as the excellent Dokmai Garden to make a full day.
+Ban Tawai makes for a pleasant afternoon trip or you could combine it with other sights in the area such as Ob Khan National Park or Mae Wang to make a full day itinerary.
 Another option, if you're already there, is to take a look around the local market.